• Skip to primary navigation

 1086 shares

-Can't get enough of Panda Express' famous Orange Chicken?
+Can't get enough of Panda Express orange chicken?
 Save time and money by making it at home.
 Our copycat recipe for orange chicken is so easy to make, and you'll be thrilled with the results!
 Your children will lick their plates clean, your friends will ask for the recipe, and you'll be smiling.

 person holding a forkful of orange chicken